Michael Brown (1923-1996) was a landscape architect and urban designer known for his limited use of materials which produced distinctive landscapes.

 A handlist for the collection can be found here.

-Please note the collection is stored offsite, please contact us at least five days in advance of your visit.
+Please note the collection is stored offsite, please contact us at least five working days in advance of your visit with a list of your requests.